apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

 # Architecture

-There are several components to a cordova application.
-The following diagram shows a high-level view of the cordova application architecture.
+There are several components to a Cordova application.
+The following diagram shows a high-level view of the Cordova application architecture.

 ![]({{ site.baseurl }}/static/img/guide/cordovaapparchitecture.png)